Charan619/Digit-Recognition/README.md

 # Digit-Recognition
-CNN to classify the MNIST database.
+CNN with less than 9k parameters to classify the MNIST database.
 Upto 99.4% test accuracy